 Brazilian electrified trio Azymuth called their music samba doido, which means "crazy samba."
 The actual sounds, though, were not so crazy: the intelligent, high-voltage blend of Brazilian rhythms, jazz, and funk with occasional acoustic episodes gained a sizable following in the 1980s.
-The members of the group included José Roberto Bertrami (born February 21, 1946, in Tatui; died July 8, 2012, in Rio de Janeiro) on acoustic piano and keyboards, Alex Malheiros (born August 19, 1946, in Niteroi) on bass, and Ivan Conti on drums.
+The members of the group included José Roberto Bertrami on acoustic piano and keyboards, Alex Malheiros on bass, and Ivan Conti on drums.

 Bertrami left the group around 1988, after which Malheiros and Conti carried on for a while with keyboardist Jota Moraes.
 In the '90s, Bertrami rejoined Azymuth permanently.
-They signed to Far Out Recordings and issued a long string of albums including Carnival, 1997; Woodland Warrior, 1998; Pieces of Ipanema, 1999; Before We Forget, 2000; and Partido Novo, 2002.
+They signed to Far Out Recordings and issued a long string of albums including Carnival, 1997; Woodland Warrior, 1998; Pieces of Ipanema, 1999; Before We Forget, 2000, and Partido Novo, 2002.
 In 2007, their self-titled debut album was reissued by the label in a deluxe package.
 It was completely remastered, and contained an additional disc of remixes by some of the world's best-known dance music producers.
 In 2008, Azymuth continued their tireless display of creativity with the universally acclaimed Butterfly, which they followed with Aurora in 2011.
-Sadly, José Roberto Bertrami died in Rio during July of the following year; he was 66 years old. ~ Richard S. Ginell, Rovi
+Sadly, José Roberto Bertrami died in Rio during July of the following year; he was 66 years old.
+Two years later, Conti and Malheiros recruited keyboardist and synthesist Kiko Continentino as a full-time member.
+They issued Fenix, their first album together, in the late fall of 2016 on Far Out. ~ Richard S. Ginell, Rovi